ghgemmer/yotagrabber/output/Readme.txt

 This folder contains the inventory for all Toyota vehicle models in the US (including Alaska, but currently excluding Hawaii).
 The inventory is obtained from the same place the Toyota Inventory search (https://www.toyota.com/search-inventory/) gets its data.
-Only the current and last year inventory are extracted.
+Only the current and last model year inventory are extracted.

 Folder updates typically show up each day around 5am CDT.
 Each model's inventory is placed in a .csv file.
 A raw pandas parquet file is also created which is the raw inventory obtained from the Toyota website for the model